domanst/2016-06-Final-Assessment/README.md

 # final assessment

-Application searches Spotify artists database for artists.
+Application searches Spotify artists database.

 It uses Autodesk's 3-legged authentication, so due to application definition proper endpoint is required as a callback when server runs on localhost.